Other Writings & Projects

 Ulistac Newsletter, San Jose

 I used to live very close to this small preserve in the middle of Northern San Jose.
-We returned to the area in search of galls a year or so later when living in a different spot of the city.
-This is when our iNaturalist observations caught the attention of the director.
+I returned to the area in search of galls a year or so later, when living in a different part of the city.
+This is when my iNaturalist observations caught the attention of the director.
 I was offered a chance to write a short piece on the lifecycle of gall-forming insects.

 Contact